-Johann Asmus and his family arrived from Lübeck at the port of Oranienbaum on 13 September 1766 aboard the galliot Die Perle under the command of Skipper Thomson.
+Johann Asmus, his wife Elisabeth, children (Johann Konrad, age 5; Anna Sophia, age 3), and mother-in-law Anna Katharina [surname not recorded] arrived from Lübeck at the port of Oranienbaum on 13 September 1766 aboard the galliot Die Perle under the command of Skipper Thomson.

 They settled in the Volga German colony of Walter on 25 August 1767 and are recorded there on the 1767 census in Household No. 71.